 How to fish lake Moeraki

 When fly fishing, I blind fish streamers around any structure.
 While the trout might not be large, they are many and willing to feed.
+I have often seen trout raising so the trout will certainly take a dry.

 At the head of the lake, the Moeraki River forms a shallow delta.
 Brown trout patrol the shallows.
 These can be stalked from either onshore or by boat.
 A nymph suspended beneath a dry works particularly well.